kristinemlarson/gnssrefl/README.md

 orbit file options:

-- nav : GPS broadcast, perfectly adequate for reflectometry
+- nav : GPS broadcast, perfectly adequate for reflectometry.
+This is the default.
 - igs : IGS precise, GPS only
 - igr : IGS rapid, GPS only
 - jax : JAXA, GPS + Glonass, within a few days
 - gbm : GFZ Potsdam, multi-GNSS, not rapid
 - grg: French group, GPS, Galileo and Glonass, not rapid
 - wum : Wuhan, multi-GNSS, not rapid
+- gps : will use GPS broadcast
+- gps+glos : will use JAXA orbits which have GPS and Glonass (usually available in 48 hours)
+- gnss : will GFZ orbits, which have four main constellations (available in 3-4 days?)

 What if you do not want to install the fortran translators?
 Use -fortran False on the command line.